rainesinc/warhammer/README.md

 com.rainesinc.warhammer.util.Encryption.java

 main application.properties is configured for the postgres database.\
-test application.poroperties is configured for an H2 in memory database.\
+test application.properties is configured for an H2 in memory database.\
 (for services layer integration tests)

 todo:\